-Located at 811 E. Main Street, you will find Buster’s Main Street Cafe – a local favorite place to eat.
+Located at 510 E Main St, you will find Jack Sprats Restaurant – a local favorite for mouthwatering comfort food.

-There are more covered bridges in Lane County than any other county west of the Mississippi.
-Cottage Grove is known as the “Covered Bridge Capital of The West”, with six beautiful bridges in or around town, still standing today.
+There are more covered bridges in Lane County than in any other county west of the Mississippi.
+Cottage Grove is known as the “Covered Bridge Capital of The West”, with six beautiful bridges in or around town's scenic murals, still standing today.

 As quoted by Visit Cottage Grove:

 Oregon's covered bridge architecture dates as far back as the 1850s.
 Early pioneers built the bridges out of necessity with high-quality timber, which was more accessible in the area than costly steel and concrete.
 To preserve the bridges, “houses” were constructed over the timber trusses to protect them from the damp Western Oregon climate.